 The point is, in order to succeed, you have to try.
 We have to conquer fear.
 You won’t always hit the mark, but do you know what happens when we fail?

 We could have let fear drive us to not do it.
 She and I could have convinced ourselves that it was too dangerous.
-We could have let all the possible mechanical failures float through our head until we convinced ourselves to not do it.
+We could have let all the possible mechanical failures float through our heads until we convinced ourselves to not do it.

 Or we could just jump off!
 Which is exactly what we did.